 Table of Contents

-Businesses have been analyzing their performance for decades through traditional written reports, but with the amount of data being produced every day, the need for more frequent reporting is growing.
+Businesses across industries have been analyzing their performance for decades using traditional written reporting formats, but with the amount of data being produced every day, the need for more frequent reporting is growing.
 Often, companies generate written monthly, quarterly, or yearly reports that serve a number of purposes, but they do not provide the level of detailed insights that businesses require in order to succeed and stay ahead of their competition.
 This is where interactive weekly reports come into the picture.

-Armed with powerful visualizations and real-time data, modern weekly summary reports enable businesses to closely monitor their performance and the progress of their strategies to extract relevant insights and optimize their processes to ensure constant growth.
+Armed with powerful visualizations and real-time data, modern weekly summary reports enable businesses to closely monitor the progress of their strategies to extract relevant insights and optimize their processes to ensure constant growth.

-To get you started with interactive weekly reports with powerful data visualizations, in this post we will cover the definition of weekly performance reports, tell you a few benefits of using them, provide you with top weekly reports templates for different business industries and functions created with a professional BI dashboard software, and finalize with some tips to achieve successful weekly reporting.
+To get you started with interactive weekly reporting with powerful data visualizations, in this post we will cover the definition, tell you a few benefits of using them, provide you with top weekly reports templates for different industries and functions created with a professional BI dashboard software, and finalize with some tips to achieve successful regular reporting.

 Let's kick it off with the definition.

 What Is A Weekly Report?